 - The New York Giants (an old NFL team) won in 2008 and the market tanked in what was the start of the recent financial crisis.

 The Super Bowl Indicator is another fun piece of Super Bowl hype.
-Your investment strategy should be guided by a financial plan, not the outcome of a football game.
+Your investment strategy should be guided by your goals, your time horizon for the money and your tolerance for risk, not the outcome of a football game.

 Photo credit: Flickr